IgniteUI/help-topics/topics/02_Controls/igHtmlEditor/02_Working/00_igHtmlEditor_Configuring_Toolbars_and_Buttons.md

 ### Overview

-In order to initially collapse the text toolbar, set the expanded option to false.
+In order to initially collapse the text toolbar, set the isExpanded option to false.
 You need to define an object literal in `toolbarSettings` and set its name option to the name of the toolbar.
-Then, use the expanded option to expand/collapse the toolbar.
+Then, use the isExpanded option to expand/collapse the toolbar.

 Toolbar names: